tony-allan 10 months ago

 You can find that functionality in VS Code, Jetbrains Fleet (and their other full-fat IDEs), Zed Editor, etc.

-veber-alex a day ago
+veber-alex 10 months ago

 I am having a hard time seeing how this can be useful outside of remote code interviews.